The Virtual Patient Waiting Room: What it is, Why You Need it, and How to Create it

 Best Practices to Support Your Virtual Waiting Room

-A virtual waiting room should be something your patient engagement partner can help you implement without requiring you to go search for a separate vendor.
-Your virtual waiting room will be most sustainable and offer the greatest payoff when supported by your other patient engagement solutions, like appointment reminders, mobile payments, and surveys.
-You don’t need an entire platform, rather use what you have in place to communicate with your patients, set their expectations, and help them navigate the patient journey—whether it be telehealth or an in-office appointment.
-Here a few examples:
+Your virtual waiting room will be most sustainable and offer the greatest payoff when supported by other patient engagement solutions, like appointment reminders, mobile payments, and surveys.
+You may not need to add an entire platform but can use what you currently have in place to communicate with your patients, set their expectations, and help them navigate the patient journey—whether it be telehealth or an in-office appointment.
+You likely already have pieces of a virtual waiting room implemented and may only need an additional component.
+Here a few ways you can leverage your existing patient engagement strategies to begin powering a virtual waiting room:

 - Include language in your appointment reminders to let patients know how to check-in digitally, complete registration forms, and that they’ll be asked to wait in their vehicles (if not a televisit).
 You should be able to include a link to digital registration forms and a separate link to digital check-in.